oliviernam/DevOps-Training-intermediate/cloud-azure/pipelining.md

           ...
 ```

-### Integrate Image Security and Application Security into the pipeline definition
+### Integrate Smart Check and Application Security into the pipeline definition

 Now, modify the pipeline by edditing `azure-pipelines.yml`.